Dimplektech/Project/README.md

 # Task Management Application

 <h2>Descrition</h2>
 The Task Management Application is designed to help users manage their tasks efficiently.
 It allows users to create, update, delete, and view tasks.
-This application is important for learning fundamental CRUD (Create, Read, Update, Delete) operations and understanding how to manage data in a web application.
+This application is important for learning fundamental CRUD (Create, Read, Update, Delete) from text file and use text file as database using  File IO opertions.

 <h2> Installation </h2>
   requirement.txt
+  task.txt
 <h4>create a virtual environment named .venv based on your current interpreter:</h4>
  <h4>Windows</h4>
 py -m venv task_venv